| | | |

 Instructions

 • In a medium saucepan over medium heat, melt 5 tablespoons of butter.
-Sauté the onion—if using—until softened.
-Stir in the flour and cook until well incorporated and bubbly, 1 to 2 minutes.
+Sauté the onion, if using, until softened.
+Stir in the flour and cook until well incorporated and bubbly, about 2 minutes.
 Gradually stir in the milk.
 Cook, stirring, until the sauce is thickened.
 Stir in the salt, pepper, and nutmeg, if using.
 Taste and adjust the seasonings.

 • Dot with the remaining 1 tablespoon of butter.